 If you are looking for independent, objective evaluations of medical alert systems — that include actual hands-on testing — you have come to the right place.

-- How to Choose the Best Medical Alert System for YOU
+• How to Select the Right Medical Alert for YOU

 In our research we have found that while there is no one “best medical alert system” for everyone, there are often a handful of systems which are best suited to any given individual.